themostaza/redux-pinky/README.md

 ```

 # Credits
-This middleware is just a more "redux vanilla" version of [redux-pack](https://github.com/lelandrichardson/redux-pack).
+This middleware is just a more "redux vanilla" version of [redux-pack](https://github.com/lelandrichardson/redux-pack) (We needed a more standard way of handling the action results).